University Chapel: Building and history

 The Chapel plays a role in the modern operation of Washington and Lee.
 It seats about 600 in its main area and in a small, three-sided balcony.
 First-year students have assembled there to hear the president of the University's student-run Executive Committee speak on the school's Honor System.
 Important school-wide lectures, concerts, and other notable activities are held there from time to time.
 For many years the school's annual convocation of Omicron Delta Kappa, or ODK, a national honor society founded at Washington and Lee on December 3, 1914, was held in the Chapel on or about Robert E. Lee's birthday, January 19, in conjunction with a board of trustees-mandated university holiday/Lee commemoration called "Founders Day," a version of the Robert E. Lee Day birthday holiday still officially celebrated in a few southern states.

+Changes by the Administration

 In 2014, Confederate flags surrounding the Lee statue in the Chapel were removed after student petitions.
 At that time, Robert E. Lee's great-grandson and 1949 W&L alumnus Robert E. Lee IV wrote in favor of this change, saying, "In my view, removing the flags from the statuary chamber is overdue."
 Since 2018, large doors placed before the chamber housing the statue of Lee are closed for most university events, obscuring the chamber and statue, keeping it "functionally separate from the chapel's assembly hall" at those times, with the stated intention that in doing so the chapel can be "welcoming to all members of our community."

 University Chapel was officially renamed from Lee Chapel on June 4, 2021, by the university's board of trustees.
 The university also announced the discontinuation of its school holiday known as "Founders Day," held on Robert E. Lee's birthday, and significant upcoming redesign and renovations of the Chapel to be overseen by the board "to restore its unadorned design and physically separate the auditorium from the Lee family crypt and Lee memorial sculpture."

 University Chapel, then known as Lee Chapel, was designated a National Historic Landmark in 1960.
 Novelist Ralph Ellison became the first African American to speak there in 1963.
-There is currently no schedule of public tours.
+It is open for public tours.